BMORE

 I explored the city by cycling through it, the same as I had done many years ago in Shanghai (URBANAUTS).

-During my residency, I collected copious amounts of handwritten notes, took photos, created collages, and crafted wearable objects, all of which speak to my experiences in and interpretations of Baltimore.
+During my residency, I collected copious amounts of handwritten notes, took photographs, created collages, and crafted wearable objects, all of which speak of my experiences in and interpretations of Baltimore.

 The Beauty and the Beast